CPDev-ControlProgramDeveloper/CPDevOnline/README.md

 # CPDev Online Simulator

-CPDev rutime is partable to different platforms.
+CPDev runtime is portable to different platforms.
 It may be even run inside a Web browser.

 To see a demo of a working Web-based CPDev Simulator visit: https://cpdev-controlprogramdeveloper.github.io/CPDevOnline/